rvagg/iamap/README.md

   form of a single node of a IAMap which is provided as a plain object representation. `store.save(node)` takes a serialisable node and should return a content address / ID for the node. `store.load(id)` serves the inverse purpose, taking a content address / ID as provided by a `save()` operation and returning the serialised form of a node which can be instantiated by IAMap.
-In addition, a `store.isEqual(id1, id2)` method is required to check the equality of the two content addresses / IDs (which may be custom for that data type).
+In addition, two identifier handling methods are needed:
+  `store.isEqual(id1, id2)` is required to check the equality of the two content addresses / IDs (which may be custom for that data type). `store.isLink(obj)` is used to determine if an object is a link type that can be used for `load()` operations on the store.
+It is important that link types be different to standard JavaScript arrays and don't share properties used by the serialized form of an IAMap (e.g. such that a `typeof obj === 'object' && Array.isArray(obj.data)`) .This is because a node data element may either be a link to a child node, or an inlined child node, so `isLink()` should be able to determine if an object is a link, and if not, `Array.isArray(obj)` will determine if that data element is a bucket of elements, or the above object check be able to determine that an inline child node exists at the data element.
-  The `store` object should take the following form: `{ async save(node):id, async load(id):node, isEqual(id,id):boolean }`
+  The `store` object should take the following form:
+  `{ async save(node):id, async load(id):node, isEqual(id,id):boolean, isLink(obj):boolean }`
 * **`options`** _(`Object`)_: Options for this IAMap
   * **`options.hashAlg`** _(`string`)_: A [multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv)
     hash function identifier, e.g. `'murmur3-32'`.
 Hash functions must be registered with [`iamap.registerHasher`](#iamap__registerHasher).